 Put simply, marketing as an affiliate means you’re the “middle man” between someone who has developed a product or service and the folks interested in that particular product or service.

-That’s it…you market the product or service and when the people you’ve attracted through that advertising buy, you get paid a percentage of the commission made.
+That’s it…you market the product or service and when the people you’ve attracted through your advertising buy, you get paid a percentage of the commission made.

 The Basics Of Affiliate Marketing For Beginners

 The skills you need to become good at affiliate marketing and hit your marketing goals:

 You can market through free methods (blogging) or paid advertising (Facebook or Google Ads, for example).